 Topics include introduction to abstract data specification, implementation and testing, introduction to algorithms and their analysis.
-Prerequisite(s): COMP 1123 and either (MATH 1323 or MATH 1333), each with a minimum grade of C-.
+Prerequisite(s): COMP 1123 or COMP 1233 with a minimum grade of C- and either MATH 1323 or MATH 1333 with a minimum grade of C-.